ditpowuh/chat-beyond/README.md

 ### How to use
 #### For Non-Programmers
-1. Download the latest version of ChatBeyond from the [Releases](https://github.com/ditpowuh/chat-beyond/releases) section.
+1. Download the latest version of ChatBeyond from the [Releases](https://github.com/ditpowuh/chat-beyond/releases) section of the repository.
 2. Extract the contents of the zip file that you have downloaded.
 3. Prepare an API key if you have not done so already over at [OpenAI's website](https://platform.openai.com/).
 4. Open the app and go to settings.
 5. Put your API key in.

 #### For Programmers or Technical Users
+##### Bun
 1. Ensure that [Bun](https://bun.com/) is installed and ready.
 2. Download source code and install necessary packages via `bun install`.
 3. Prepare an API key if you have not done so already over at [OpenAI's website](https://platform.openai.com/).
 4. Run the app (via `bun start`).
+5. Go to settings in the app and put your API key in.

+##### Node.JS
+1. Download source code and install necessary packages via `npm install`.
+2. Compile TypeScript to JavaScript by running `npm run node:compile`.
+3. Prepare an API key if you have not done so already over at [OpenAI's website](https://platform.openai.com/).
+4. Run the app using `npm run node:start`.
-5. Go to settings and put your API key in.
+5. Go to settings in the app and put your API key in.

 ### Technical Info
 Settings, chats and files are stored within the `data` directory, which is created when the app is opened.